Bladder Cancer Chattanooga TN

 - A biopsy of bladder tissue will be taken during the cystoscopy to see if cancer is present, and the type

-Additional tests may be needed and will include:
+Additional tests may be needed and could include:

 - Blood work